How to apply for social housing and Sussex Homemove scheme

 How do I apply?

-You will need to check first to see if you are eligible to join the Housing Register.
+You will need to complete an online pre-assessment to see if you are eligible for social housing.

 - Proof of income

 - Dates of birth / pregnancy due date

 - For any medical conditions evidence from a medical professional detailing the nature of a diagnosed medical condition AND evidence that this makes your current housing unsuitable.

 Who is eligible for social housing and to join the Sussex Homemove Scheme?

 - be at least 16 years old

 - have lived in Hastings or St Leonards for at least 3 out of the last 5 years or 5 out of the last 10 years

 - Be seeking housing for older persons or sheltered accommodation and have lived in Hastings or St Leonards for 3 out of the last 5 years or 5 out of the last 10 years.